Dear Members & friends of IJC

 We started our Exploring mission from Rohtaas n reached Jhelum after a very adventurous day at around 9 pm.

 Did so many tracks on our way specially Sand Run etc

 Few vehicles got stucked in Sand & mud.
 Retreiving those vehicles was another adventure n high level of coordination was witnessed between all the friends.

 Although it was a very hot day but all the friends enjoyed thoroughly.

 At the end of the journey Raja Aamir gave a very levish dinner at Al Bilal Hotel Jhelum.

-Lot of pics & videos were taken which will be uploaded soon
+As usual lot of pictures & videos were taken n will be uploaded soon

 All IJC Members